Osteoporosis

 What is osteoporosis?

-Osteoporosis is a bone disease that is characterized by low bone mass and impaired bone structure, resulting in weak, brittle bones that are at increased risk for fracture (a break in bone).
-Osteoporosis-related fractures may happen during a sudden fall or can occur during routine activities, such as lifting a heavy object or walking.
+Osteoporosis is a bone disease resulting in weak, brittle bones that are at increased risk for fracture (a break in bone).
+Osteoporosis- related fractures may happen during a sudden fall or can occur during routine activities, such as lifting a heavy object or walking.

 How common is osteoporosis?

-Osteoporosis is the most common bone disease diagnosed in humans.
+Osteoporosis is the most common bone disease diagnosed in humans, and the leading cause of fracture in older adults.
 About 10 million Americans have osteoporosis.
 It is estimated that one in two women and one in five men will experience an osteoporosis-related fracture at some point in their life.
 This risk of developing osteoporosis increases with age and it is more common in postmenopausal women.
-Certain medications, nutritional disorders, and other medical conditions (such as rheumatoid arthritis, thyroid disease, and some cancers), smoking, inactive lifestyle, and heavy alcohol consumption also may increase osteoporosis risk.*
+Certain medications, nutritional disorders, and other medical conditions (such as rheumatoid arthritis, thyroid disease, and some cancers), smoking, inactive lifestyle, and heavy alcohol consumption also may increase osteoporosis risk.2

 Questions regarding your osteoporosis therapy?